The closest beaches to Disney World are an hour away, and your options expand if you are willing to drive a few minutes more.

 Locals avoid the area and go to either to Jetty Park in Port Canaveral or Coconuts Beach, about 4 miles south of the pier.

-But the pier area is where the action is for most visitors, and this tourism center offers plenty of amenities within walking distance.
+But the pier area is where the action is for most visitors, where there are plenty of amenities within walking distance.

 - 5 things to discover in Cocoa Beach